Are you an adviser? Go to Unbiased Pro

 Make sure everything is accurate and include any supporting information that’s requested.

 Then submit the completed forms to both providers.
-Your UK provider will transfer your pension to the QROPS in Spain, subject to approval by HMRC
+Your UK provider will transfer your pension to the QROPS in Spain, subject to approval by HMRC.

 What other financial issues should you consider when moving to Spain?

 • Your new property: How will you finance your new home – with a mortgage, from savings or through the sale of your UK property?
-If you’re taking out a mortgage, contact a broker to work out exactly what you can borrow, so you’ll be ready to buy your new home.
+If you’re taking out a mortgage, contact a broker to work out exactly how much you can borrow, so you’ll be ready to buy your new home.

 • Address your tax affairs: HMRC must be informed about any changes in your circumstances.
 A financial adviser can help you notify HMRC, clarify tax liabilities and advise you on making the most of your pension.